 One lets you make site-wide changes, like adding a background image, select where it is placed on the page, manage your pages (both top pages, and pages within pages), rename and reorder them, and even switch to a totally different theme.

-If you’re worried about protecting your images, you have the option of disabling right-clicking on your photos (this is selected by default and will dissuade the more casual content thief), and you can even password protect your entire website.
+If you’re worried about protecting your images, you have the option of disabling right-clicking on your photos (this is not selected by default but when turned on, it will dissuade the more casual content thief), and you can even password protect your entire website.

 You are allowed to create up to five websites from a single Creative Cloud account and they can be as big or as simple as you need them to be.